Apurva0109/nd00333-capstone/starter_file/README.md

 * Provide an environment file so that Azure Machine Learning can install the necessary packages in the Docker image which are required by your scoring script.

 * Create InferenceConfig:
 <br>An inference configuration describes how to set up the web-service containing your model.
-It's used later, when you deploy the model.
+It's used later when you deploy the model.
 <br>Best run environment and score.py file is provided to the InferenceConfig. cpu_cores and memory_gb are initialized as 1 for the deployment configuration and deploy to Azure Container Instance(ACI).

 ```